A History of Europe

 France saw considerable economic growth during the de Gaulle years, but also inflation and rising unemployment.
 A surplus of university graduates found no suitable jobs for them as they left school; having grown up in an age of affluence, they found themselves in an unrewarding consumer society.
 In 1968 this led to widespread student revolts, like the strikes and demonstrations that shook other Western nations at that time.
 The government's efforts to end it by persuasion and concession failed, and de Gaulle called for new elections.
 The voters, fearful of growing disorder, gave de Gaulle's party an absolute majority in the new assembly.
 De Gaulle, however, felt the need for additional endorsement of his presidency, so in 1969 he announced a referendum on two constitutional reforms and declared that he would resign if the voters rejected his proposals.
 53 percent of the electorate voted against them, so de Gaulle resigned, and died a year later.

-France has seen six presidents since de Gaulle: Georges Pompidou (1969-74), Valery Giscard d'Estaing (1974-81), François Mitterand (1981-95), Jacques Chirac (1995-2007), Nicolas Sarkozy (2007-12), and François Hollande (2012-).
-Mitterand and Hollande were socialists, while the rest belonged to the center-right "Gaullist" party.
+France has seen seven presidents since de Gaulle: Georges Pompidou (1969-74), Valery Giscard d'Estaing (1974-81), François Mitterand (1981-95), Jacques Chirac (1995-2007), Nicolas Sarkozy (2007-12), François Hollande (2012-17), and Emmanuel Macron (2017-).
+Mitterand and Hollande were socialists, while the rest were center-right "Gaullists."
 All of them have promoted European unity, independence from the superpowers, and a strong economy; even under Mitterand the confrontation many expected between government and business never took place.

 Britain started the postwar era with a head start; its factories had suffered less damage than those on the Continent, and the Allied victory had apparently proven that democracy was the best kind of government.
 Nevertheless, the United Kingdom failed to keep ahead of the recovering states.
 It may have won the war, but it had lost a fourth of its net wealth.
 Instead of collecting reparations from its defeated enemies, Britain was helping them get back on their feet, because having their support against communism was now more important than any punishment.
 The British found it especially galling when they had to send aid to Germany, to prevent mass starvation during the winter of 1946, and it was no accident that the Americans gave more assistance to Germany and Italy than to their allies.
 Over the next twenty years Britain managed a growth rate of 2.5 percent a year, but this was far less than France and Germany's.
 An inflation rate of 20% and a poorly organized industry caused even more trouble, requiring a major loan from the International Monetary Fund in the 1970s and a vigorous overhauling of the economy while Margaret Thatcher was prime minister (1979-90).
 Instead of dominating the Continent, Britons gave most of their attention to domestic matters.